- Phone: (941) 487-4388

 Professor of Physics

-Professor Ruppeiner’s research has focused on using curved space geometry to represent physical situations in which many atoms cooperate to produce a few independent average properties, i.e., thermodynamics.
-Although the laws of thermodynamics make no reference to atoms, thermodynamics nevertheless yields information about microscopic properties.
-The curved space geometry is very revealing in this connection.
+Professor Ruppeiner’s theoretical research has focused on using curved space geometry to represent physical situations in which many atoms cooperate to produce a few independent average properties, i.e., those in thermodynamics.
+Although the laws of thermodynamics make no reference to atoms, thermodynamics nevertheless yields information at length scales below the macroscopic through fluctuation theory.
+Fluctuation theory leads to the interplay between the macroscopic and the mesoscopic, which yields much useful information.
+The curved space thermodynamic information geometry is an essential tool in analyzing this interplay between the two size scales.
+Professor Ruppeiner has applied these ideas to fluids, spin systems, and black holes.

 “Thermodynamic R-diagrams reveal solid-like fluid states,” G. Ruppeiner, P. Mausbach, and H.-O. May, Phys.
 Lett.
 A 379, 646 (2015).